 Science outreach is also a particular point of interest for me.
 My popular science book, Where the River Runs: Scientific Reflections on Earth's Waterways, was published in spring 2017 by Princeton University Press and was re-released in paperback in 2019.
 This book is written for a fully general audience - no science background is needed.
 It has received positive coverage in Nature, Science News, and the Toronto Metro.
-I've also given public talks and interviews on the science of rivers at the Smithsonian and various other science outreach venues and in a live radio interview about it on NPR.
-An associated op-ed on opportunities for river infrastructure improvements under the Trump Administration was also recently published in the online version of Scientific American.
+I've also given public talks and interviews on the science of rivers at the Smithsonian and various other science outreach venues and in a live radio interview on a NPR affiliate, and I've published related op-eds around science policy and communication in Scientific American and Wired.

 Peer-reviewed scientific journal articles: